brian-a-esch/nvim/README.md

 There are a lot of todos to get this to a fully operational editor
 - Scheme for project specific compilation commands
     - The docs recommend symlinking the compilation commands for each project.
 This seems very not ideal to me, since I'd have a dirty git tree for every project I want to get auto completion for.
 I'd like to figure out a scheme where I can add a "projects.lua" file with the appropriate overrides for every project on the computer.
-- Find usages
-    - Works with the language server, but I'd like a more expansive view.
-But I'd still like to see the display options out there
-- Vim General
-    - Different opening screen for a project
 - Testing
     - Would be great to have some gtest support? https://github.com/alepez/vim-gtest
     - More comprehensive testing runner solution? https://github.com/vim-test/vim-test